expo/expo/docs/pages/versions/v32.0.0/workflow/expo-cli.md

-  ios [options] [project-dir]                         Opens your app in Expo in an iOS simulator on your computer login|signin [options]                              Login with your Expo account logout [options]                                    Logout from your Expo account opt-in-google-play-signing [options] [project-dir]  Switch from old method of signing APKs to App Signing by Google Play.
-APK will be signed with upload key and after uploading to store signature will be stripped and app will be signed with key from original keystore. prepare-detached-build [options] [project-dir]      Prepares a detached project for building publish:history|ph [options] [project-dir]          View a log of your published releases. publish:details|pd [options] [project-dir]          View the details of a published release.
+  ios [options] [project-dir]                         Opens your app in Expo in an iOS simulator on your computer login|signin [options]                              Login with your Expo account logout [options]                                    Logout from your Expo account opt-in-google-play-signing [options] [project-dir]  Switch from the old method of signing APKs to the new App Signing by Google Play.
+The APK will be signed with an upload key and after uploading to it to the store, app will be re-signed with the key from the original keystore. prepare-detached-build [options] [project-dir]      Prepares a detached project for building publish:history|ph [options] [project-dir]          View a log of your published releases. publish:details|pd [options] [project-dir]          View the details of a published release.